lawtherea/lawtherea/README.md

 Hi, I’m Leila!
-I'm a student living in Maceió, Brazil.
+I'm majoring in Computer Engineering at UFAL and living in Maceió, Brazil.
-Currently learning programming while sudying Physics at university.
 Also interested in visual effects, 3D and cinematography.